 KAIBAE Impact Report: Making an Impact Beyond Our Wildest Dreams

 KAIBAE began out of a love for wild plants and a commitment to their stewardship.
-Eight years ago, we connected with local communities to learn about their needs and discuss developing a supply chain to harvest the baobab fruit.
+Ten years ago, we connected with local communities to learn about their needs and discuss developing a supply chain to harvest the baobab fruit.
 Since these first meetings, KAIBAE has created lasting partnerships and supply chains that both generate sustainable livelihoods and promote stewardship of these incredible trees.